Eirin Faldet

 Eirin Faldet (born 5 January 1944 in Oslo) is a Norwegian politician for the Labour Party.
 She was elected to the Norwegian Parliament from Hedmark in 1985, and has been re-elected on five occasions.
 She has served as Deputy President of the Storting since 2001.
-On the local level she was a member of Trysil municipal council from 1975 to 1978.
+On the local level she was a member of the municipal council of Trysil Municipality from 1975 to 1978.
 Prior to entering politics she was a teacher and a social worker.